Jlabs2008/Emulation-Pro/CODE_OF_CONDUCT.md

 ### 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+**Community Impact**: A violation of community standards, including sustained inappropriate behavior.

 **Consequence**: A temporary ban from any sort of interaction or public